|

 dual-density grip increases holding power when using the

-axe as an ice tool. |
+axe as an ice tool. | A removable leash is included with

 this axe.
 A classic "B" rated ice axe for walking and